philipturner/metal-float64/README.md

 Emulating double-precision arithmetic on Apple GPUs, with full IEEE compliance.
 Based on initial estimates, additions and multiplications will have 1/64 the throughput of their 32-bit counterparts.
 This is the same throughput ratio as native FP64 on recent NVIDIA GPUs.

-This only runs on Apple silicon. x86 Macs have either AMD or Intel GPUs, which have hardware double precision.
-For these devices, use OpenCL on macOS (if it permits double precision) or switch to Windows with Bootcamp.
+This is optimized for Apple silicon, although it technically runs on x86 Macs.
+For AMD GPUs with hardware double precision, use OpenCL instead for maximum performance.
+For Intel GPUs, use the CPU if most of the compute workload is FP64.

 This project will produce a Metal dynamic library and a header, which other applications can utilize for double-precision arithmetic.
 It must be a Metal dynamic library to use function calls, because code would become extremely bloated otherwise.
 This library provides vectorized versions of each function (up to 4-wide) so that clients can amortize the overhead of calling into functions.